-Refunds If the employee has a balance in his or her Tier 2 Defined Contribution account, he or she may be able to withdraw funds under certain circumstances.
-When an employee has four years of eligible employment, the employer contributions in his or her 401(k) account becomes vested and he or she is able to take a refund of the account upon termination of employment.
 If the employee terminates employment prior to the vesting period and subsequently enters employment with a URS participating employer within 10 years of the previous termination date, all employer contributions will be reinstated upon completion of the vesting period.
 If he or she is not re-employed and eligible to participate in the DC Plan within 10 years of the previous termination date, the funds are forfeited.
 If the employee makes personal deferrals (i.e., payroll deductions) to the DC Plan, those deferrals are vested immediately and may be taken as a refund when terminating employment.
-Contribution Rates (as of 12-31-2017) Public Safety rates range from a low of 21.72% to a high of 38.97% of salary.
-The Firefighter rate is 12.08% of salary.
+Contribution Rates (as of 12-31-2018) Range from 16.69% to 18.45% of salary for local government employers.
+The rate for State and School Employers is 20.02%.
 Includes 401(k) portion of the contribution rate.